YuliiaAlieks/my-books-app/README.md

-A CRA React application - My Books Store
+# CRA React application - My Books Store

-# How to get the projecct running
+## How to get the project running

 #### Download the project